neokya/neokya.github.com/_posts/2013-07-04-please-don't-use-my-package.md

 I did some research before spending hours hacking wrong package.
 Somehow I missed the solution that was alredy there.
 Thanks IRC and the community.
 Please use 'easy_thumbnails'.
 And please don't use my package.

-In case if still you want to see the my repo, it's here '[sorl-thumbnail-async]'.
+In case if still you want to see the repo, it's here '[sorl-thumbnail-async]'.

 [sorl-thumbnail]: https://github.com/sorl/sorl-thumbnail
 [easy_thumbnails]: https://github.com/SmileyChris/easy-thumbnails